Randy-Hodges/Dot-Finding-Agent/README.md

 This project aims to use machine learning (specifically an Actor-Critic method) to have an agent learn how to play a minigame.

 ### Update!
 Since creating this repo I have gone through many different tools and learned a lot.
 I implemented my own actor-critic method, used tools like gym, pettingzoo, and rllib, and eventually got my multiagent environment running.
 Now that I have accomplished what I want to do in this repo, I can move on to my new goal - creating a 2d life simulation.
 This is occuring in the repo "CreatureEnvironment2D" which is not yet public.
 In there I am using this code as a base, cleaning up the code and altering it to fit my simulation needs.
-Yay for progess!
+I am glad to be progressing.

 ![multiagent working](media/agents.gif)